adeeb897/autonomous-agent/work_log.md

 - Developed a social impact plan based on current major social issues in 2023.
 - Next steps include developing partnerships and launching awareness campaigns.
 - Created a test PR to simulate comment response logic.

+# Minor change to create a valid diff for testing comment response logic.